opendp/tumult-docs/public/analytics/dev/_sources/howto-guides/bigquery/inputs-outputs.rst.txt

 program to use BigQuery inputs and outputs, and provide a minimal example of a BigQuery-compatible program.

-We will use the simple program from :ref:`the first tutorial<first steps>` which constructs a differentially private count of the number of members in a fake dataset containing members of a public library ``library-members``.
+We will use the simple program from :ref:`first steps tutorial<first steps>` which constructs a differentially private count of the number of members in a fake dataset containing members of a public library ``library-members``.